Your colon is your large intestine. Your rectum is a pouch at the end of your colon where stool is stored until you pass it.

 Surgery to take out part or all of the rectum

-Chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more plus radiation therapy Radiation Therapy Radiation therapy is a cancer treatment that uses beams of radiation to destroy cancer cells and shrink cancer tumors.
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more plus radiation therapy Radiation Therapy for Cancer Radiation therapy is a cancer treatment that uses beams of radiation to destroy cancer cells and shrink cancer tumors.
 Doctors use radiation to treat many types of cancer, including head, neck... read more

 If doctors have to take out your rectum, you usually will need a colostomy.
 With a colostomy, doctors attach the end of your colon to an opening in the wall of your belly.
 Your stool comes out of this opening into a plastic colostomy bag.
 The bag is stuck onto your belly with adhesive and you change it when it fills up.